Parallel Jobs (Slurm)

 For jobs that require 2-168 CPU cores – running on one AMD Genoa compute node.
 A jobscript template is shown below.
 Please also consult the Partitions page for details on available compute resources.

-Please also consult the software page specific for the code / application you are running for advice running your application.
+Please also consult the software page for the code / application you are running for advice on running that application.

 #!/bin/bash --login

 #SBATCH -p multicore # Partition is required.
-Runs on an Intel hardware.
+Runs on an AMD Genoa hardware.

 #SBATCH -n numcores # (or --ntasks=) where numcores is between 2 and 168.